reidrac/pysdl2-harness/README.md

 same order they were defined.

-The game instance can be accessed from the update function to test for key states, quite the game, etc.
+The game instance can be accessed from the update function to test for key states, quit the game, etc.

 The method `quit()` can be used to exit the game loop.